skipperq93/cyberkit/Tools/iExploder/iexploder-1.3.2/README.txt

 definitely usable.
 Here are some notable features:

-* Tests all common HTML and CSS tags and attributes, as parsed from the KHTML, WebKit and Mozilla source trees, as well as tags for Internet Explorer from MSDN.
+* Tests all common HTML and CSS tags and attributes, as parsed from the KHTML, CyberKit and Mozilla source trees, as well as tags for Internet Explorer from MSDN.
 This also includes a few Javascript hooks.
 * Numeric, and String overflow and formatting tests
 * Sequential and Randomized Test Case Generation